 DSEAR requires duty holders to identify the hazards associated with their work, assess risks, and put in place appropriate control measures.

-DSEAR risk assessments must be completed if your business falls within any of the following categories:
+DSEAR Risk Assessments must be completed if your business falls within any of the following categories:

-• Manufacturing other explosive products (e.g. fireworks)
+• Manufacturing or handling explosive products (e.g. fireworks)

-• Operating an Explosives Storage Facility
+• Operating an explosives storage facility

 If you’re unsure whether your work falls within any of these categories, speak to an environmental health officer or consult the DSEAR guidance document.

-It’s important to remember that DSEAR risk assessments must be tailored to your specific workplace, so even if your business doesn’t fall within any of the categories above, you may still need to complete a DSEAR risk assessment.
+It’s important to remember that DSEAR Risk Assessments must be tailored to your specific workplace, so even if your business doesn’t fall within any of the categories above, you may still need to complete a DSEAR Risk Assessment.

-What are the benefits of a DSEAR risk assessment?
+What are the benefits of a DSEAR Risk Assessment?

-A DSEAR risk assessment can help identify any risks associated with your particular work situation so you can take steps to reduce them!
+A DSEAR Risk Assessment can help identify any risks associated with your particular work situation so you can take steps to reduce them!
 Additionally, DSEAR compliance can help businesses demonstrate due diligence in the event of an incident.

-Who should carry out a DSEAR risk assessment?
+Who should carry out a DSEAR Risk Assessment?

 A DSEAR Risk Assessment should be carried out by someone with specialist knowledge in this area, such as a health and safety consultant or fire safety engineer.
 If you’re unsure who to speak to, your local authority should be able to help.

-How often should a DSEAR risk assessment be carried out?
+How often should a DSEAR Risk Assessment be carried out?

 What are the consequences of not carrying out DSEAR Risk Assessments?

-What will my DSEAR risk assessment involve?
+What will my DSEAR Risk Assessment involve?

-A DSEAR risk assessment should involve an inspection of your premises, which will help identify all the hazardous substances that are being used.
+A DSEAR Risk Assessment should involve an inspection of your premises, which will help identify all the hazardous substances that are being used.
 DSEAR compliant Risk Assessments must be documented and kept for a certain period (dependent on business size), but generally, DSEAR Risk Assessments need to be available upon request from employees or safety representatives.

 If you’re a business owner who works with hazardous substances, DSEAR Risk Assessment is something that needs to be on your radar.